 “I can breathe again when the phone stops ringing!”

-Causes of Agoraphobia
+Causes of agoraphobia

-- Some people can develop sudden and severe agoraphobia after a traumatic event in adulthood.
+You can develop sudden and severe agoraphobia after a traumatic event in adulthood.
 A female client recently described severe agoraphobia after abuse from a stalker incident.

 “I’ve dealt with this for sure when things get rough.
 I know how tough it is, but you’ve got to keep going out before it gets to the point of no return”.